yeoni98/Algorithm/README.md

-# BaekJoon
+# Algorithm
-This is a auto push repository for Baekjoon Online Judge created with [BaekjoonHub](https://github.com/BaekjoonHub/BaekjoonHub).
+This is a auto push repository for Baekjoon Online Judge created with [BaekjoonHub](https://github.com/BaekjoonHub/BaekjoonHub) and [Programmers][https://programmers.co.kr].